Abbasali731/Peblo_app/README.md

 One suggestion that was changed was moving quiz data into a dedicated data layer instead of keeping it inside the UI.

-A challenge encountered during development was replaying the wrong-answer animation on every incorrect attempt, which was resolved using a state-driven animation trigger.
+A challenge encountered during development was replaying the wrong answer animation on every incorrect attempt, which was resolved using a state driven animation trigger.